derekwin/derekwin/README.md

 </div>
 -->

-TODO list
+History:
 - [x] Robust and friendly congestion control algorithm based on deep reinforcement learning.
 I have implemented a robust reinforcement learning-based congestion control scheme on both tcp and xquic protocols, and have derived a complete set of software and tools for research in this area.
-If you are interested, feel free to contact me.
+If you are interested, feel free to contact me and admins of https://github.com/NetExperimentEasy.
 - [ ] more...